emrgnt-cmplxty/automata/automata/docs/core/agent/agent.rst

 Follow-up Questions:
 --------------------

--  How can the derived class interact with other agents in the Automata system?
+-  How can the derived class interact with other providers in the Automata system?
 -  What additional methods or attributes should be added to the ``Agent`` abstract base class to support a wider range of agent